DaniRai/webdev2_assignment1/README.md

-Welcome to the Gomix Template 1
+Welcome to the Bookmark Organiser V1.0
 ==============================

-A starter project for learning Gomix
+A starter project for organising your bookmarks.